lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

-# A Minimalist Dual Modifier DotA 2 Keyboard Layout
+# DotA 2 Space Modifier (For Dual Modifier Keyboard Layouts)

 ### What is this?